jyz0328/Document-Analyzer-EC530/README.md

 # By JINGYI ZHANG (jyz0328@bu.edu, U26578499)

 # how to run file
-- Step0 :download this github
+- Step0 :download files of this github
 - Step1 :run [python3 ./app.py] in terminal A
 - Step2 :run [python3 ./nowclient.py ] in terminal B
 - Step3 :then u can see ["What do you want to do?
 (1 for login, 2 for register, 3 for exit): "], input 1 or 2 or 3 to see effect